 It is important to note the growth progression of your baby bird.
 It helps to understand feather growth and your bird's health.
 Given below are details and pictures of the growth progression of my pet, Mumu.

 Mumu was a little baby with minimal feathers.
 His tail was blue in color and like a set of plastic darts.
 His stomach was bare, and his skin was showing.
 His back just had a line of feathers.
 Inside his wings, the skin was featherless but there were slits from which his wings would grow.

 Tail endings were prominent and had a mixture of colors.
 More feathers started appearing at the back and on his wings.
 His wings were growing.

 His size had increased.
 His wings were almost fully feathered.
-Tail was growing longer and tail endings were taking the shape of leaves.
+The tail was growing longer, and tail endings were taking the shape of leaves.
 But his cheeks and head still had some spots left to be covered.